-Mark Perlberg has been a director since May 12, 2015.
-He is currently President and Chief Executive Officer of Oasis Outsourcing, one of the nation's leading Professional Employer Organizations.
-He has served in that capacity since October 2003.
-Prior to joining Oasis Outsourcing, Mr. Perlberg held a series of executive positions with Profit Recovery Group, the John Harland Group and Western Union.
+Mark Perlberg has been a director and Compensation Committee member since May 12, 2015.
+He is currently serving as a Managing Director with Nautic Partners, a private equity firm.
+Prior to that he was the President and Chief Executive Officer of Oasis Outsourcing, one of the nation's leading Professional Employer Organizations from October 2003 to March 2020.
+Prior to joining Oasis Outsourcing, Mr. Perlberg held a series of executive positions with Profit Recovery Group, the John Harland Group, and Western Union.
 Prior to joining Western Union, he practiced law in New Jersey.
 Mr. Perlberg received his B.A. degree in History from the University of Rochester and his Juris Doctor degree from Boston College Law School.

 The Board has concluded that Mr. Perlberg should serve as a director due to his extensive executive management and leadership experience in growing companies both organically and through acquisitions.
-Mr. Perlberg's success during his career in overseeing the delivery of alternative workforce solutions brings a new perspective to the Company.
+Mr. Perlberg's success during his career in overseeing the delivery of alternative workforce solutions provides a unique perspective to the Company.

-Joseph A. Trunfio, PhD has been a director since October 2001.
+Joseph A. Trunfio, Ph.D. has been a director since October 2001.
 He has served on the Governance and Nominating Committee since May 2006 and was appointed to the Compensation Committee as its Chairman, effective January 1, 2014.
-Mr. Trunfio served on the Audit Committee from October 2001 until December 2013.
 He served as President and Chief Executive Officer of Atlantic Health System, a not-for-profit hospital group, from March 1999 until his retirement in May 2015, where he was a member of the Board of Trustees.
 From July 1997 to February 1999, Mr. Trunfio served as President and Chief Executive Officer of Via Caritas Health System, a not-for-profit hospital group.
 Prior to his position with Via Caritas Health System, he served as President and Chief Executive Officer of SSM Healthcare Ministry Corp., a not-for-profit hospital group.
 Mr. Trunfio received his B.A. from St. John's University (N.Y.) and holds a Ph.D. in Clinical Psychology from the University of Miami.